 Read more about MCC's work with refugees in Lebanon.

-Sau Sarat joined a village savings bank in Trapang Khna village, Cambodia in 2008.
-Every month members put in what they can to start earning interest, then after they've put in a certain amount they can begin to borrow money from the bank to improve their businesses.
-“I started with one piglet," she says, "I wasn’t sure if I knew how to raise one.
-If it would live or die.
-But then I made a profit so the next year I bought three piglets and the next more and now I have 23.
+Sau Sarat joined a village savings bank in Trapang Khna village, Cambodia, in 2008.
+Every month members put in what money they can to start earning interest.
+Then after they've put in a certain amount, they can begin to borrow money from the bank to improve their businesses.
+“I started with one piglet," she says, "I wasn’t sure if I knew how to raise one, if it would live or die.
+But then I made a profit, so the next year I bought three piglets and the next more, and now I have 23.
 I time them so they are mature right during the Cambodian and Chinese holidays.
 That way I get maximum value.
 I am so thankful to the backing of MCC to help support the village bank.
-It has made a real difference in many peoples' lives."
+It has made a real difference in many peoples lives."

 The bank was started by Takeo Community Forestry & Integrated Development Association, an MCC partner.

 Padam Tondon wants to become a commercial chicken farmer, raising broilers for meat to sell locally.
-He took a 10,000 rupee loan to buy day-old chicks, special vitamins and to build an enclosure for when the chicks are larger.
-Tondon got the loan through MCC Nepal's partner Sakriya Sewa Samaj, which supports people living with HIV & AIDS through advocacy, community-based care and peer support groups.
+He took a 10,000 rupee loan to buy day-old chicks and special vitamins and to build an enclosure for when the chicks are larger.
+Tondon got the loan through MCC Nepal's partner Sakriya Sewa Samaj, which supports people living with HIV and AIDS through advocacy, community-based care and peer support groups.
 Participants get support and can access small loans for starting income generation projects or small businesses.

 This goat survived the earthquake that destroyed or damaged 488,000 homes across Nepal in April of 2015.
 Anjana Nyasur's family, in the village of Dalchoki, purchased the goat with a loan through a project funded by MCC's account at Canadian Foodgrains Bank.

-At the Sandra Jones vocational training program in Bulawayo, Zimbabwe girls are trained to raise rabbits.
-The program provides vocational skills for youth who have fallen significantly behind in education due to their backgrounds of being abused and or orphaned.
-They are trained in skills to help them earn a living like poultry rearing, rabbit keeping, vegetable production, bird health, bio-safety, lighting and ventilation, marketing, budgeting and book keeping for small businesses.
+At the Sandra Jones vocational training program in Bulawayo, Zimbabwe, girls are trained to raise rabbits.
+The program provides vocational skills for youth who have fallen significantly behind in education because of their backgrounds of being abused and or orphaned.
+They are given training in skills to help them earn a living like poultry rearing, rabbit keeping, vegetable production, bird health, bio safety, lighting and ventilation, marketing, budgeting and bookkeeping for small businesses.